You can apply for an Import Certificate (IC) if:

 - Before making an Import Certificate and Delivery Verification (ICDV) application, you should:

 - Apply for Inter-Bank Giro (IBG)

 Fill in these details:

-- Applicant's full name, address, telephone/fax number and email address
+- Applicant’s full name, designation, telephone number and email address

 - Unique Entity No. (UEN)